 When a company is unable to organize or find the information it needs, this can lead to inefficient work and wasted time.

-7- Failure to comply to rules and regulations
+7- Failure to comply with rules and regulations

-One of the most critical records management risks is compliance with regulations such as HIPAA or SOX.
-If there is a breach in these regulations, it could be disastrous for the company and its employees.
+One of the most critical records management risks and symptoms is compliance with regulations such as HIPAA or SOX.
+Poor record keeping will result in a breach of these regulations which could be disastrous for the company and its employees.
 The best way to avoid these risks is by following best practices when it comes to records management.

 8- Accidental Deletion